CosmWasm/cosmwasm.github.io/docs/tutorial/platform/10-use-library.md

 description: Add a feature by incorporating code from elsewhere.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Use the ownable library

 Your smart contract lets anyone register names.
 This sounds a bit too much like the dot-com rush and its notorious domain parking.
 You may want to introduce some order.
 For instance, in the future, only an auction smart contract may eventually be allowed to register names to auction winners.

 A regular word used for such a _name registerer_ is **minter**.
 In this section you add a minter to your smart contract, and have it gatekeep the register function.